University of Cincinnati Mountaineering Club Home Page .

 Section 1

 1.2) The Vice-President shall be responsible for maintaining correspondence with the other organizations.
-The Vice-President shall be responsible for fulfilling all advertising needs of the Club and seeing that the resulting materials are properly distributed.
-The Vice-President shall be responsible for any Club displays set up at the University, including reserving the display space as well as seeing that the displays are properly assembled and dismantled.
-The Vice-President shall also maintain a working inventory of the Club library.
-The Vice-President shall also be responsible for assuring that all Club library materials are marked for easy identification and for following the library sign-out procedure.
+The Vice-President shall be responsible for fulfilling all marketing needs of the Club and approving any marketing materials.
+The Vice-President shall be responsible for any Club displays set up at the University, including reserving the display space as well as seeing that the displays are properly assembled and removed.
+The Vice-president shall work as a liaison between the other club executives and the gear manager when issues arise involving the gear space.
+These issues include but are not limited to the need to retire, replace, update, or acquire new gear.
+The Vice-President along with another UCMC Executive member will perform a quarterly audit of the funds and books of the Treasurer and certify current balances at that time.
 The Vice-President shall assist the President with various other duties and shall act as President when the President is absent.

 Section 2

 2.1) The University Advisor shall consult with the U.C.
-Mountaineering Club and ensure that the Club©s activities are consistent with the stated purposes of the organization.
+Mountaineering Club and ensure that the Clubs activities are consistent with the stated purposes of the organization.

 2.2) The University Advisor shall grant approval for all off-campus activities in which students formally represent the U.C.
 Mountaineering Club such as conventions, meetings, etc.